Home

 News

-By ABIGAIL SNOW Moapa Valley Progress Mesquite Motor Mania held its 9th annual car show last weekend with 880 registrants, making this … Read More
+By ABIGAIL SNOW Moapa Valley Progress The sixth annual Mesquite Hot Air Balloon Festival was largely grounded last weekend, with rain and … Read More

-By VERNON ROBISON Moapa Valley Progress The Moapa Valley Water District (MVWD) will no longer be awarding cash donations to support local … Read More
+By VERNON ROBISON Moapa Valley Progress An important local non-profit is urgently seeking new sources of financial support after being passed … Read More

 Opinion

 By DR. LARRY MOSES No one asked me but...
-Some may wonder about a Secretary of Defense with the nickname of “Mad Dog”.
-I find it refreshing.
-We … Read More
+We have a new president and the sun still came up this morning!
+The inauguration is over and the … Read More

 Society